Why EMCO MSI Package Builder

 How Application Repackaging Works

-Follow a few steps of the repackaging wizard to convert an existing non-silent EXE installation into MSI/MSIX/App-V package.
+Follow a few steps of the repackaging wizard to convert an existing non-silent EXE installation into a silent installation package

 Prepare Repackaging Environment

-It's recommended to use clean environment for repackaging, so create a new VM to be used for repackaging.
-After installing Windows on this VM create a snapshot with the clean VM state to be used for repackaging.
-You need to create repackaging environment only once and then use it for all repackaging tasks.
+It is recommended to use a clean environment for repackaging, so create a new virtual machine specifically for this purpose.
+After installing Windows on the VM, create a snapshot of its clean state to use for repackaging.
+The repackaging environment only needs to be set up once and can then be reused for all future repackaging tasks.

 Select an Installation to Repackage